Author: Carli Schoenleber

 From both a business and investment perspective, the concept of ESG fundamentally centers around the consideration of financially material environmental, social, and governance issues (e.g., climate change, human rights, corporate transparency).

-ESG as investment strategy was coined in 2004 by the UN Global Compact and a group of financial institutions (e.g., Goldman Sachs, Morgan Stanley), who made the case for including ESG issues in the scope of investors’ fiduciary duty.[ii]
+ESG as an investment strategy was coined in 2004 by the UN Global Compact and a group of financial institutions (e.g., Goldman Sachs, Morgan Stanley), who made the case for including ESG issues in the scope of investors’ fiduciary duty.[ii]

 Most major ESG reporting frameworks, including PRI, GRESB, SASB, IFRS, and TCFD, and third-party ESG aggregators, including MSCI and Sustainalytics, evaluate corporate sustainability from a financial perspective, not an impact perspective (though impacts are the focus of GRI).[iii]